udacity/cd14779-azure-agentic-c4-classroom/lesson-6_implementing_multi_agent_retrieval_augmented_generation/Demo/README.md

 1. **Missing Environment Variables**
    ```
-   ⚠️  Missing environment variables.
-Using mock values for demo.
+   ⚠️  Using mock Azure OpenAI values for demo
    ```
    **Solution**: System will use mock implementations.
 For full functionality, set Azure environment variables.